 The most obvious and immediate damage after interacting with potholes is a flat tire.
 Like it or not, you must act immediately and replace it as soon as possible.
 Keep in mind that the more you drive with a flat tire, the more the negative impact on the rim increases and you may find yourself with a rim repair included.
 In order to avoid such situations, change the tire to the spare one as soon as possible.

-Components Loosening
+Wheel Components Loosening

 Unlike the flat tire which is an immediate effect, components loosening is a slow one, but just as dangerous for your vehicle.
 The interior details of the car become less compact and weaker after impacts with even tiny potholes.
 Also, this effect is often encountered after driving on debris.
 Components loosening hides a delayed danger in itself.
 That is, the suspension system starts to become unstable gradually without you realizing that it has been affected by the debris roads.

-How To Minimize Pothole Impact On Tires?
+How To Reduce Pothole Impact On Tires?

 I bet you haven't thought about this safety measure until now.
 But it's time to do it.
 The right distance between vehicles will allow you to identify large potholes on the road, and possibly avoid them either by slowing down or by detouring.
 Too little distance reduces your field of vision and you can face a hole that is too big, even if the car in front of you manages to avoid it.
 You just won't have enough time to do the same.